Three Partners in Local Lending Share Advice

 - Most recent two months of complete bank statements

-- Years 2017 and 2018 personal tax returns with all schedules
+- Personal tax returns with all schedules from the last two years

 - Evidence of homeowner’s insurance